nuthanc/ml-stephen/regressions/README.md

 * Diagram 7-all: Current Implementation
 * Diagram 8-methods: New Implementation
 * In linear-regression.js, in gradientDescent function, argument of features and labels

+### Determining Batch Size and Quantity
+* Diagram 11-train:
+* Pass batch size in index.js
+* Inside train method, add batchQuantity which defines the number of batches we have